parniansh/WarZoneAssistant/README.md

 Gemma 4 is served locally via Ollama and called through its REST API.
 Each query includes:
 • A unified system prompt covering all three modes
 • Injected conflict events sorted by proximity to the user
-• Injected resource locations (permanent + wartime) sorted by proximity
+• Injected resource locations (permanent + conflict time) sorted by proximity
 • Path conflict warnings computed geometrically before sending to the model
 • User query in any language